 The A-2 Flight Jacket was made famous by U.S. Army airmen who wore them as a testament to their bravery, independence and skill.
-Service tested in 1930, the A-2 was adopted as the regulation Army Air Corps flying jacket on May 9, 1931.
+Service tested in 1930, the A2 jacket was adopted as the regulation Army Air Corps flying jacket on May 9, 1931.
 Its style continues to be a perfect example of form following function.

-The A-2 jacket is available and true to the original design in russet or seal brown horsehide or medium brown goatskin.
+The A2 jacket is available and true to the original design in russet or seal brown horsehide or medium brown goatskin.

-True to the original Air Corp Spec:
+The A2 leather jacket is true to the original Air Corp Spec:

-One piece back, 2 piece sleeves.
+The A2 flight jacket have one piece back, 2 piece sleeves.
 Talon nickel finish zipper with leather puller tabs, single entry pocket with luxurious curved shape flaps.
 Epaulets boxed stitched, 1 3/4" tapering down to 1 1/2".
 Hanger loop boxed stitch through and through.
 Stand up collar, snapped down collar tips.
 8-10 stitches per inch, reinforced pockets corners and wind flap, provide solid construction that backed by life time warrantee.

 Excellent quality of product and service Review by Steve Roth